ADVICE AND INTERVIEWS

 While the main advantage is being able to accommodate several guitars at once, the rack is logically a bit more expensive.

-LE SUPPORT TRIPODION DE DIONISIO AGUADO
+THE TRIPODION SUPPORT BY DIONISIO AGUADO

 LISTENING TO THE RECORDINGS REFERENCES FOR INSPIRATION